Why you can trust Insure.com

 The primary focus of AARP is helping Americans 50-plus to continue to live their best lives and help them do so in part by offering their members access to carefully chosen benefits, from third-party companies.

-In a nutshell, AARP Services, Inc. – an arm of AARP – vets and then fosters relationships with companies so that AARP members have available to them products that can help or enrich their lives.
+In a nutshell, AARP Services, Inc. – an arm of AARP – vets and fosters relationships with companies so that AARP members have available to them products that can help or enrich their lives.
 Main products include health care policies and long-term care products plus pharmacy services.
 An extensive list of other products are also available such as life insurance, auto and home insurance, technology services, a branded credit card, and travel and leisure discounts.

 AARP is not an insurance company but does make available branded coverage to its members that it has vetted.
 While, insurance products are sold by third parties, such as The Hartford and UnitedHealthcare, AARP Services maintains quality control oversight of the options that has the AARP name attached to them.
 Unitedhealthcare makes branded AARP Medicare Advantage as well as AARP health insurance supplements available.